Marc Bergevin

 Marc Bergevin (born August 11, 1965) is a Canadian professional ice hockey executive and former player.
-He is currently senior advisor to the general manager of the Los Angeles Kings.
+He is currently associate general manager of the Buffalo Sabres.
 Bergevin played as a defenceman in the NHL.

 Playing career

 As a youth, Bergevin played in the 1978 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Ville-Émard, which included Mario Lemieux and J. J. Daigneault.

-Bergevin was drafted by the NHL's Chicago Blackhawks in the 1983 NHL Entry Draft, third round, 59th overall.
+Bergevin was drafted by the NHL's Chicago Blackhawks in the 1983 NHL entry draft, third round, 59th overall.
 After a junior career with the Chicoutimi Saguenéens of the Quebec Major Junior Hockey League (QMJHL), he made the Black Hawks in 1984 and played with Chicago for the next five seasons before being traded to the New York Islanders.
 His career with the Islanders was brief, and he spent much of that time with their American Hockey League (AHL) affiliate Springfield Indians, whom he helped lead to consecutive Calder Cup championships in 1990 and 1991.
 In the 1991 season he was traded to the Hartford Whalers and became a fan favorite for his skilled checking.
 The 1991–92 season was his best, statistically, scoring 7 goals and 17 assists for 24 points.

 Bergevin went on to sign with the expansion Tampa Bay Lightning the next season, becoming a leader for the fledgling franchise and continuing to play skillfully enough to be named to the gold medal-winning Canadian national team for the 1994 World Championships.
 After three years with the Lightning, he played for the Detroit Red Wings, St. Louis Blues, Pittsburgh Penguins and the Vancouver Canucks, and was known for his practical jokes in the locker room.

 Bergevin served as an alternate captain during part of his time with the Penguins, Lightning and Blues.